renueljs/renuel/README.md

 - `_` means "partial", i.e. returns another factory

 This pattern applies to both native tags and custom components, making composition predictable and type-safe with minimal syntax.

+> [!NOTE]
+> In the example above, invoking the curried factories with additional props is
+> for demonstration purposes only.
+In practice, you’d typically pass the curried
+> factory as a child to a polymorphic component, which is then responsible for
+> supplying the remaining props.